 The most curious part of this story is that GMOs have repeatedly been proven to be safe for human consumption.* Why then did Zambia fear GMOs so much?
 The GMO scare can be traced back to Europe in the 1990s, when the European Union was deliberating how to regulate GMOs.
 The EU had a farm subsidy policy that would have outgrown the European agricultural budget with the introduction of GMOs to European farms (Drezner ch.
 6).
 To protect its agricultural industry, the EU cast doubt on the safety of GMOs—a move that was particularly effective with an already-skeptical EU citizenry.

 The factually inaccurate belief that GMOs were harmful “Frankenfoods” then spread to much of the world.
 A similar post-fact notion about climate change has taken root in the U.S., perhaps most vociferously promoted by the fossil fuel industry to protect its interests—much like the EU and GMOs.
 While it’s impossible to know how many lives climate change has taken or how many millions of dollars of damage it has caused, it remains a grave threat to this entire planet.

 Whether post-fact ideology takes form in Facebook posts, fake news, or national legislature, it poses a risk.
 In the case of GMOs and climate change, that risk can mean life and death.
-In the case of the 2016 U.S. presidential election—a topic I will explore in the next segment of this series—it potentially could have determined who will become the most powerful person in the world.
+In the case of the 2016 U.S. presidential election, it potentially could have determined who will become the most powerful person in the world.
 The post-fact world is real, and simply dismissing it will only make it a more permanent reality.